CodeYourFuture/syllabus/docs/js-core-1/week-1/mentors.md

 ## Before Teaching this Module

-Before you start teaching this module you must inform all students that there is preparation work to do.
+Before you start teaching this module you must inform all trainees that there is preparation work to do.

 You can find the preparation material [here](../preparation).

-Be sure to assign all of the tasks to your students several days before you aim to teach.
+Be sure to assign all of the tasks to your trainees several days before you aim to teach.

 ## Delivery Notes

 ### Giving Feedback to Each Other

 For this exercise, you should open the Pull Request and share you screen.
-Elicit answers from the students based on what they've just read.
+Elicit answers from the trainees based on what they've just read.

 You should only type what they say, try to let them take the lead.